kyptdoan/kyptdoan/README.md

 ## Hi there 👋

 👋 Hi, I'm Ky!
-I'm a second-year Computer Science student at the University of Lincoln, England, with a strong passion for Robot Vision and a goal of pursuing a PhD in the field.
+I'm a third-year Computer Science student at the University of Lincoln, England, with a strong passion for Robot Perception and a goal of pursuing a PhD in the field.
 ---

 ![Python](https://img.shields.io/badge/-Python-3776AB?logo=python&logoColor=white)